A Logarithmic Bayesian Approach to Quantum Error Detection: Appendix

 Similarly, the errors themselves will be uniformly distributed within the interval, so the joint distribution of all error locations $\{x_j\}$ is one over the integral across all positions

 which depends only on the total number of errors.

 Turning now to $P(\bar{S}^{(1)}_i\bar{S}^{(2)}_i|\ell_{i-1}\{x^{k_j}_j\})$, the location of the errors and their qubit assignments will completely determine the value of the syndromes, so we will have a product of Dirac delta distributions.
-Figure~\ref{fig:syndromes}C shows that the syndrome values are given by the sum of the gaps between errors, with the sign of the gap value alternating after every flip.
-Therefore
+Specifically, the average value over an interval depends on the gaps in time between successive errors, as well as the gap between the start of the interval and the first error and the gap between the end of the interval and the last error.
+As shown in Figure~\hyperref[fig:syndromes]{1C}, the syndrome value is given by the sum of these gaps, with the sign of each contribution alternating due to the parity flips caused by the errors.
+Therefore, the syndrome distribution has the form

 where $\{x^{(m)}_j\}$ is the set of errors which affect the $m$th parity operator and $N^{(m)}$ is the number of errors in this set.
+For the second interval in Figure~\hyperref[fig:syndromes]{1C}, the syndrome distributions would then be given by